top of page

 You've probably heard your grandparents, or even your parents listening to Creedence Clearwater Revival (CCR)… but do you know their political and military history?

-With the recent release of the Netflix documentary "Creedence Clearwater Revival (Travelin’ Band) Live at the Royal Albert Hall 1970," I was inspired to write about the band's brave and historical stance on the war that plagued the nation.
+With the recent release of the Netflix documentary "Creedence Clearwater Revival (Travelin’ Band) Live at the Royal Albert Hall 1970," I was inspired to write about the band's historical stance on the war that plagued the nation.
 And that begins in El Cerrito, California in the late 1950s, when the band started out with members Tom Fogerty, Stu Cook, Doug Clifford, and later, Tom’s brother, John Fogerty.

 Most people don’t realize the political impact the band had on the military.
 Between their first attempts at forming a band, over half of the members were drafted.
 With John Fogerty in the Army Reserve and Doug Clifford serving in the Coast Guard Reserve, the band took a halting stop until the young men had returned.
 They then formed the band we now know as Creedence Clearwater Revival.